-While we invest in short-term money market and U.S. government and agency obligations and may draw down on the asset line of credit, we do not consider a change in interest rates to result in significant risks.
+While we invest in short-term money market and U.S. government and government agency securities and may draw down on the asset line of credit, we do not consider a change in interest rates to result in significant risks.